DavidSchischke/unstructured_pruning_at_init/README.md

-# unstructured_pruning_at_init
+# Unstructured Pruning at initialization

-Evaluation of Efficiency of Unstructured Pruning at Initialization
+This repo is accompanying a question I filed on the PyTorch Forum and used to provide a minimal working example.